CBonnell/draft-housley-lamps-macaddress-on/draft-housley-lamps-macaddress-on.md

 # ASN.1 Module

-This Appendix contains the ASN.1 MOdule for the MAC Address; it follows the conventions established by {{RFC5912}}.
+This Appendix contains the ASN.1 Module for the MAC Address; it follows the conventions established by {{RFC5912}}.

 ~~~
 MACAddressOtherName-2025